-OOS 3 - 100 = 1%
+OOS 3 - n/a

+OOS 4 = n/a

 3. THE NUMBER OF INDIVIDUALS WHO ARE ELIGIBLE FOR VR SERVICES, BUT ARE NOT RECEIVING SUCH SERVICES DUE TO AN ORDER OF SELECTION; AND

-At the time of this State Plan - DVR has 436 individuals who are in delayed status in Category OOS3 and are unable to be served.
+At the time of this State Plan - DVR has 514 individuals who are in delayed status in Categories OOS3 and OOS 4 and are unable to be served.

 During FFY 2016, DVR determined that it could no longer serve individuals in OOS Category 3 due to lack of resources.
-The projected number of clients to receive services after being found eligible is 10,000 of which 6,000 are expected to be served under an employment plan.
-Since open cases in Category 3 will continue to be served, they are included below.
+The projected number of clients to receive services after being found eligible is 8500 of which 6,000 are expected to be served under an employment plan.
+A very small number of pen cases in Category 3 were found eligible before the waitlist was established and they will continue to be served, .

+Following identification of a misalignment in Order of Selection categories at the time of the last Unified State Plan in 2020, RSA provided technical assistance to Maine.
+Maine DVR undertook a rule change in 2021 to resolve this misalignment by adding a new Order of Selection Category 4 “All other qualified individuals”.
+OOS Category 4 is currently also in delayed status.

-Maine implemented an Order of Selection for Category 3 on January 18, 2016.
-One hundred and seventy individuals were served in Category 00S 3 in 2019.
-With no new individuals coming off the waitlist for Category 3, it would be anticipated that the number of individuals being served in Category 3 would continue to decline as they exit the VR program to employment.
-A new law requiring hearing aids to be covered by Maine insurance companies is also predicted to reduce applications for VR services for individuals who have fewer barriers to employment and would have been found eligible in Category 3.
+A recent law requiring hearing aids to be covered by Maine insurance companies is also predicted to reduce applications for VR services for individuals who have fewer barriers to employment and would have been found eligible in Categories 3 or 4.

+While DVR is fiscally able to serve individuals, who are on the waitlist.
+Severe staffing instability during the COVID-19 pandemic would make it irresponsible to open the waitlist at this time.

 4. THE COST OF SERVICES FOR THE NUMBER OF INDIVIDUALS ESTIMATED TO BE ELIGIBLE FOR SERVICES.
 IF UNDER AN ORDER OF SELECTION, IDENTIFY THE COST OF SERVICES FOR EACH PRIORITY CATEGORY.

+During FFY 21, DVR expended $ $16,520,434

+to serve

+a total of 7,809 clients in all case statuses from Application to Closure.

-During FFY 19, DVR expended $19,248,550 to serve DVR eligible clients (including supported employment and Pre-ETS but excluding those on the OOS 3 delayed status waitlist).
-DVR estimates the following costs for each priority category going forward in FFY 20 & 21.
+(including supported employment and Pre-ETS but excluding those on the OOS 3 delayed status waitlist).
+DVR estimates the following costs for each priority category going forward in FFY 22 & 23.

-For FFY 2020
+For FFY 22 and FY 23 - $19,000,000

-OOS Category 1 - 5500 clients = $ 10,586,702
+OOS Category 1 - $ 10,260,000 (4590 clients)